General Dynamics F-111 Aardvark: F-111D

 The F-111D was an upgraded F-111A equipped with newer Mark II avionics, more powerful engines, improved intake geometry, and an early glass cockpit.
-It was first ordered in 1967 and delivered from 1970–73 after delays due to avionics issues.
-The F-111D reached initial operational capability in 1972; the sole operator was the 27th TFW stationed at Cannon AFB, New Mexico.
+It was to integrate a longer range air-to-air missile in the form of the AIM-7G, but it was canceled in 1970.
+F-111D was first ordered in 1967 and delivered from 1970–73 after delays due to avionics issues.
+The D-model reached initial operational capability in 1972; the sole operator was the 27th TFW stationed at Cannon AFB, New Mexico.
 96 were built.

 The F-111D used the new Triple Plow II intakes, which were located four inches (100 mm) further away from the airframe to prevent engine ingestion of the sluggish boundary layer air that was known to cause stalls in the TF30 turbofans.
 It had more powerful TF30-P-9 engines with 12,000 lbf (53 kN) dry and 18,500 lbf (82 kN) afterburning thrust.

 The Mark II avionics used digitally integrated microprocessors, some of the first used by the USAF, offering new capability but substantial problems.
 The Rockwell Autonetics digital bombing-navigation system included an inertial navigation system, AN/APQ-130 attack radar system, Doppler radar, digital computer set, and multi-function displays (MFDs).
 The terrain-following radar was the Sperry AN/APQ-128.
 The attack radar featured a Doppler beam-sharpening, moving target indication (MTI), and Continuous-wave radar for guiding semi-active radar homing missiles.
 Avionics reliability improved but some issues were never fully resolved; according to Crandall, "The truth is that the D model didn't work.
 They parked every single one of them in Fort Worth for several years as they worked to fix the bugs".
 The F-111D was withdrawn from service in 1991 and 1992.